c-524573/uk-armed-forces-equipment-allocation/README.md

 A tool developed to aid decision makers in understanding the equipment options currently available.

-**Link to Dashboard (Streamlit):** https://uk-armed-forces-equipment-allocation-t2mmso8afyop6xpqtwnwno.streamlit.app/
+**Link to Dashboard (Streamlit):** https://uk-armed-forces-equipment-allocation-t2mmso8afyop6xpqtwnwno.streamlit.app/ (may take a minute to open)

 ## File Structure